Canadian participation in the NASA Mars Science Laboratory (MSL) Participating Scientist Program

 This criterion evaluates key risks associated with the project and the mitigation strategies for each risk.
 It includes a thorough analysis of the project's financial, technical, managerial and environmental risks.

-Question 1: Are non-faculty members at Canadian Universities permitted to propose to the CSA as the proposal P.I.?
-Applications by non-faculty members at US institutions are permitted under the NASA Participating Scientist AO Rules.
+Question 1: Are non-faculty members at Canadian Universities permitted to propose to the CSA as the proposal Principal Investigator (P.I.)?
+Applications by non-faculty members at US institutions are permitted under the National Aeronautics and Space Administration (NASA) Participating Scientist Announcement of opportunity (AO) Rules.

 Answer 1: The Grant will be made to the Canadian university.
-Should the Canadian university permit a non-faculty member to be the Principal Investigator of an award, that person will be deemed eligible by the CSA.
+Should the Canadian university permit a non-faculty member to be the P.I. of an award, that person will be deemed eligible by the CSA.

 Question 2: Can this program support Canadian Scientists (again, specifically non-faculty members) working at Canadian Universities who wish to be Co-Investigators on a proposal led by a US-based P.I.? (i.e. can a proposal through the CSA's AO support the Canadian Portion of a US-based Participating Scientist proposal?)